Dylan Geick

-Dylan Geick (born September 9, 1997) is an American social media personality, writer, and amateur wrestler.
+Dylan Steven Geick (born September 9, 1998) is an American social media personality, writer, and amateur wrestler.
 He speaks on his experience as an LGBTQ person in athletics and the army.
 Geick wrestled for the Columbia Lions from 2017 to 2018.
 Geick served in the United States Army for a brief period of just over one year, before leaving.

 Life and career

-Geick was born on September 9, 1997 in Buffalo Grove, Illinois.
+Geick was born on September 9, 1998, in Buffalo Grove, Illinois.
 At Stevenson High School, Geick was a three-time member of the Illinois Freestyle national team and came in 4th in 152 lb and 160 lb weight divisions at the Illinois High School Sports Association state Championships 2 years in a row.
 In 2017, Geick self-published Early Works: A Collection of Poetry.
 He is a YouTuber and speaks on his experience as an out LGBT athlete and Internet celebrity.
 For a time Geick was involved in a relationship with fellow YouTuber and internet celebrity Jackson Krecioch.
 In 2019, Geick helped advise the National Collegiate Athletic Association on its compensation policy.

 After his 2017 graduation from Stevenson, Geick went to Columbia University.
 Shortly after committing to attend, a series of homophobic, sexist, and racist comments surfaced in the wrestling team's GroupMe.
 The coach, Zach Tanelli, reached out to Geick to condemn the comments.
 Geick joined the Columbia Lions wrestling team and studied English.
 In late 2019, Geick went on leave from the school and enlisted in the United States Army.
 In a March 2021 interview, Geick shared that he was discharging from the military in a few weeks.

-As of March 2021, Geick had 678 thousand followers on Instagram, over 200 thousand YouTube subscribers, and 50 thousand followers on TikTok.
+As of March 2021, Geick had 678,000 followers on Instagram, over 200,000 YouTube subscribers, and 50,000 followers on TikTok.